Skip to main content

 • School or corporate devices: MDM policies may block streaming codecs.
 Test on a personal device or approved network before escalating.

 • Certificate prompts: If an IPA shows repeated trust prompts, the profile may be invalid.
-Re-sign using the steps in complete guide to sideloading Android emulator IPA files on iOS.
+Re-sign using the steps in sideload an Android emulator IPA on iOS.

 Strategic Alternatives While You Troubleshoot